About case recording

 Recording information sharing

-We must record in CYRAS all information sharing activities relating to te tamaiti or rangatahi and their whānau or family.
+We must record in CYRAS and CGIS all information sharing activities relating to te tamaiti or rangatahi and their whānau or family.

 Correction of information